isomerpages/govtech-gobusiness-main/pages/blog/2023-03-14-post-sustainable-business.md

 Last but not least, as consumers get increasingly attuned to environmental matters, sustainability marketing is a key practice to better connect with a global customer base.
 Hence, when brands strengthen their commitments to sustainability, increasing brand transparency and communicating their sustainability plans will allow customers to better understand the business’s priorities in terms of reducing environmental impact.

 **While sustainability is a major challenge, there are support schemes available to help you make your first step towards a more sustainable future.
-The [launch of Energy Efficiency Grant (EEG)](/news-and-updates/updates/eeg/?src=gobiz_blog){:target="_blank"}{:rel="noopener"} is part of Singapore Green Plan 2030 to encourage enterprises to adopt more sustainable and energy efficient solutions.**
+The [Energy Efficiency Grant (EEG)](/energy-efficiency-grant/?src=gobiz_blog){:target="_blank"}{:rel="noopener"}, was launched as part of Singapore Green Plan 2030 to encourage enterprises to adopt more sustainable and energy efficient solutions.**

 **With EEG, businesses in the relevant sectors will be able receive reimbursement  for their purchase of energy efficient equipment.
 You can find out more about EEG or submit your application on GoBusiness.**